eliasnogueira/restassured-workshop-3h/docs/better-architecture/lab2.md

 ## 1. Changing the  `RestrictionsTest` - `shouldQueryCpfWithoutRestriction()` test

-1. Open the `RestrictionsTest` located in the `se.jfokus.workshop.restriction` package in the `src/test/java` folder
+1. Open the `RestrictionsTest` located in the `com.workshop.restriction` package in the `src/test/java` folder
 2. Remove the inheritance of the `BaseApiConfiguration`
 3. Comment the current code created in the `shouldQueryCpfWithoutRestriction()` test
 4. Create a `RestrictionsApiService` within the name `restrictionsService`